penn201500/vimrc/vimfiles/bundle/vim-markdown/test/README.md

-You can run the tests using the Makefile from the top directory:

-    make test

-To run them manually please refer to the instructions/commands in the Makefile.
+To run the tests, you must install [Vader](https://github.com/junegunn/vader.vim).

+Vader and other plugins must be installed in the same directory as this repository.

+Run the tests with:

+    ./run-tests.sh